rxiangr/SNP_cluster_ranking/README.md

 # SNP_cluster_ranking
-Rscript that applies to a set of SNPs from a defined chromosome segment to perform SNP clustering and ranking analysis
+Rscript that applies to a set of SNPs from a defined chromosome segment to perform SNP clustering and ranking analysis.
+See MANUAL.docx for usage.